-Section A General information relating to your company including financial reports.
-A complete list of your company's exports to Australia over the Section B investigation period.
-Section C A list of goods sold on the domestic market of the country of export goods) that may be compared to the goods under consideration (the goods).
-Section D A detailed list of all of your company's sales of like goods in your domestic market.
-Section E Information to allow a fair comparison between export and domestic prices.
-Section F Information in relation to your company's exports of like goods to countries other than Australia.
-Costs to make and sell, for exports to Australia and for the domestic Section G market.
-Section H Countervailing Section I Your declaration.
+Section A General information relating to your company including financial reports period.

+Section B A complete list of your company's exports to Australia over the investigati that may be compared to the goods under consideration (the goods).

+Section C A list of goods sold on the domestic market of the country of export (like g market.

+Section D A detailed list of all of your company's sales of like goods in your domesti other than Australia.

+Section E Information to allow a fair comparison between export and domestic price

+Section F Information in relation to your company's exports of like goods to countrie

+Section G Costs to make and sell, for exports to Australia and for the domestic mark

+Section H Countervailing

+Section I Your declaration.

 Section J A checklist.

-Appendix A glossary of terms used in this questionnaire Appendix 1 A glossary of terms used in this questionnaire
+Appendix A glossary of terms used in this questionnaire

+Appendix 1 A glossary of terms used in this questionnaire